Course of Study

 Second Year

-The second year also consists of full-time course work, and includes required courses in contemporary social theory, qualitative research methods, and advanced statistical techniques.
-Students participate in a teaching practicum experience, and are given structured time to develop and write their thesis.
-The masters thesis is typically completed at the end of the second year.
-This should be a publishable length paper, suitable for submission to a scholarly research journal.
+The second year also includes full-time coursework and required courses in contemporary social theory, qualitative research methods, and advanced statistical techniques.
+Students participate in a teaching practicum experience and are given structured time to develop and write their thesis.
+The Master's thesis is typically completed at the end of the second year.
+This should be a publishable-length paper suitable for submission to a scholarly research journal.

 Third Year

-As well as taking further elective coursework, graduate students must pass comprehensive written exams in two substantive areas.
+In addition to taking further elective coursework, graduate students must pass comprehensive written exams in two substantive areas.
 Written exams will be administered in April of the sixth semester at Rice.
-The dissertation proposal may also be defended in the second semester of this year, or before the first day of classes in the following fall.
-The thought and planning for this proposal are the culmination of graduate training, and the beginning of a student’s independent identity as a scholar.
+The dissertation proposal may also be defended in the second semester of this year or before the first day of classes in the following fall.
+The thought and planning for this proposal are the culmination of graduate training and the beginning of a student’s independent identity as a scholar.

 Years Four and Five